-- 1. Go to Call Feature > Conferencing > User Conferencing and click Enabled. - 2.
-Set Number to the extension number that is mapped to the external number that callers can use to dial to join the conference call. - 3.
+- 1. Go to Call Feature > Conferencing > User Conferencing and click Enabled. - Set Number to the extension number that is mapped to the external number that callers can use to dial to join the conference call. - 3.
 Under Extensions, click New to add extensions users who have the privilege to organize conference calls.

 - 4. Select the Extension from the drop-down list. - 5.
 For Conference ID, enter a code or generate one by clicking Generate. - 6.
-Select OK, and select Apply to finish the User Conferencing configuration. - 7.
-Open a web browser and go to https://<IP address or FQDN>/voice.
+Select OK, and select Apply to finish the User Conferencing configuration.